 - Urine leakage

-Men who experience any of the following urological symptoms should seek medical care:
+Men who experience any of the following urological symptoms should also visit a urologist:

 - Decreased sexual desire